Janis Paterson

-Janis Paterson is a New Zealand academic.
-She is currently a full professor at the Auckland University of Technology.
+Janis Eileen Paterson (née McLachlan; 4 October 1945 – 10 May 2024) was a New Zealand psychologist and academic who was a professor at the Auckland University of Technology.

-After a 1993 PhD titled 'Adolescent perceptions of attachment: parents, friends, and impact on self esteem' at the University of Auckland, Paterson moved to Auckland University of Technology, where she has worked for more than twenty years.
+After a 1993 PhD titled Adolescent perceptions of attachment: parents, friends, and impact on self esteem at the University of Auckland, Paterson moved to Auckland University of Technology, where she worked for more than 20 years.

-Paterson is a founder of the Pacific Islands Families study, a longitudinal study following 1000 children born in South Auckland in 2000 to families of Pacific Island descent.
+Paterson was a founder of the Pacific Islands Families study, a longitudinal study following 1000 children born in South Auckland in 2000 to families of Pacific Island descent.
 The study aims to collect data on the health and socio-economic well-being of the children and their families as they grow through the key developmental stages.
-Janis Paterson and Dr Colin Tukuitonga are the studies founding directors.
+Paterson and Collin Tukuitonga were the study's founding directors.

+Paterson died on 10 May 2024, at the age of 78.